 Mixing Small Batches: To mix “less than a gallon” of product use the “coverage” amount of 550-600sf/gallon as a guide.
 Once the product has been shaken (in the two separate containers) pour the “Supra”: “Hardener” to a ratio of 10:1.
 Shake contents of the container for 1 minute (60 seconds).
 Product is ready to apply.

 Example of mixing small Batch: 200sf of flooring = 1/3 of 600sf.
 Mix 1/3 of the large container together with 1/3 of the small container into a mixing tub.

 Preferred Method of Application: Direct pour the product onto the floor, saturate the roller head and then begin applying product.
 If you are not familiar with this technique, continue on to the “Painter’s Tray” method.

-Using a Painter’s Tray: Use only new products that have been rinsed clean with water and have been allowed to dry.
+Using a Painter’s Tray: Use only new trays that have been rinsed clean with water and have been allowed to dry.
 Pour enough polyurethane into the tray to finish the amount of flooring you have (use the “square feet per gallon” as the measure; eg 300sf of space requires ½ gallon of high-end polyurethane) into the painter’s tray.

 Moving quickly back to the starting point, immediately begin to roll on the next row.
 Continue in this way until the floor is completely covered.
 Resist the urge to “go back over” spots that are older than 10 minutes!
 If you go over a partially dried area, you will create “Lap marks” that will require sanding before the finishing coat can be applied.
-Allow the finish to dry before applying the next coat.
+Allow the finish to dry thoroughly before applying the next coat.